ZachariahConyngham/Computing-Assessment-task-3/README.md

 4. 4.
 Click Log In
 5. Expected result: User is able to rate and comment on stories as well as writing their own stories
 6. Priority: High

+# SQL DATABASE

+I created 2 spreadsheets, 1 for the userdata and other for the story data.
+## Queries
+1. SELECT * FROM Story WHERE class LIKE 'fiction' AND rating LIKE '4.9';
+2. SELECT DISTINCT rating,author FROM Story WHERE class LIKE 'fiction';
+3. SELECT wordcount, storyID FROM Story WHERE class LIKE 'non-fiction' AND rating LIKE '4.3';
+4. SELECT name,author,class,wordcount,story FROM Story WHERE userID LIKE '4';
+5. SELECT name,author,class,wordcount,story FROM Story WHERE rating LIKE '4.9';